-The Secured Convertible Notes, and the portion related to the conversion option, are classified as liabilities.
-The conversion feature does not meet equity classification, as there are contractual terms that result in the potential adjustment in the conversion price.
-In failing the equity classification, the conversion feature was accounted for as an embedded derivative liability as its fair value is affected by changes in the fair value of the Company's SVS.
-The effect is that the Secured Convertible Notes are accounted for at amortized cost, with the embedded derivative liability being measured at fair value with changes in value being recorded in profit or loss.
+The Secured Convertible Notes, and the portion related to the conversion option, were classified as liabilities.
+The conversion feature did not meet equity classification, as there were contractual terms which resulted in the potential adjustment in the conversion price.
+In failing the equity classification, the conversion feature was accounted for as an embedded derivative liability as its fair value was affected by changes in the fair value of the Company's SVS.
+The effect was that the Secured Convertible Notes were accounted for at amortized cost, with the embedded derivative liability being measured at fair value with changes in value being recorded in profit or loss.